 One of my favourite moments of the day

 I thoroughly enjoyed taking part in the mentoring session in the pods on the London Eye.
-When I was talking to a very bright girl about her ‘A’ level choices I explained that my career had taken a few twists and turns and backward-flips.
-I am now doing something that I would NEVER have dreamed I’d be doing when I was her age.
-Her face lit up and a weight lifted off her shoulders when she realised that the choices she makes now do not mean that she has only one career path to follow for the rest of her life.
+When I was talking to a very bright girl about her ‘A’ level choices she seemed terrified she’d make the wrong decision.
+I explained that my working life had taken a few twists and turns and backwards-flips.
+I studied Zoology and Psychology for my degree, then worked as a pensions’ administrator.
+I went back to college as a mature student to study graphic design.
+I then worked as a designer in the travel industry.
+Next, I studied photography for three years in evening classes and worked as a travel photographer alongside the design.
+And now I’m doing something that I would NEVER have dreamed I’d be doing when I was her age.
+I’m a writer.
+Her face lit up and I visibly saw a weight lift off her shoulders when she realised that the choices she makes now do not mean that she has only one career path to follow for the rest of her life.

 Why is International Day of the Girl so important?